hariharsubramanyam/ObjectTracker/README.md

 If there are some mass centers, but **no Kalman filters**, I **create one for each mass center**.

 ### Hungarian Algorithm
-Since the two base cases have been handle, now I can be sure that I have some Kalman filters and some mass centers.
+Since the two base cases have been handled, now I can be sure that I have some Kalman filters and some mass centers.

 So, the problem is: **how should mass centers be paired with Kalman filters?**